niansong1996/niansong1996.github.io/_pages/about.md

 Miscellaneous
 ------
 * My first name can be pronounce as-is: *[An-Song]*, last name is like *[Nee]*.
-* I know how to say "I don't speak [this language]" in eight different languages (Mandarin, English, Spanish, Cantonese, Italian, Greek, Korean, Hindi), very handy, you should know them too.
-Credit to my friends who are the best language teachers.
+* I know how to say "I don't speak [this language]" in eight different languages (Mandarin, English, Spanish, Cantonese, Italian, Greek, Korean, Hindi).
+Very handy, you should know them too.
-* My paper was once retweeted by Yann LeCun ([link](https://twitter.com/ylecun/status/1628383670921732098?s=20)).
+* My paper was once retweeted by Yann LeCun: [(link to tweet)](https://twitter.com/ylecun/status/1628383670921732098?s=20).
 * I love soccer and I am a Barcelona and Messi fan.
 I don't remember how Barca did in UCL 2018-2022 and don't remind me.
 My favorite games are:
   * 2015 UCL final: Barca 3-1 Juventus
   * 2017 UCL round of 16: Barca 6-1 PSG (6-5 on agg.)